 The Derbyshire partnership was formed in September 2016 in response to a government appeal to support its national scheme and over the following year resettled 48 refugees in small family groups.
 In November 2017 the partnership agreed to resettle up to 50 more refugees before April 2019 in response to the government’s ongoing call for help.

 In January 2018 the partnership agreed to resettle up to a further 30 refugees before April 2020.

 Around 20,000 Syrians will be resettled across the UK between 2016 and 2020 and along with other local authorities we, working with other local councils and partnership agencies, were asked by the government to offer them a home.

 Our Cabinet Member for Health and Communities Councillor Carol Hart said:

-"From the work carried out over the first 12 months of the scheme and lessons we've learned about family needs, the partnership will offer continued support to resettle up to 50 more Syrian refugees in small family groups up to April 2019.
+"From the work carried out over the first few years of the scheme and the lessons we've learned about family needs, the partnership will offer continued support to resettle up to 30 more Syrian refugees in small family groups up to April 2019.

 "As with the current scheme this is subject to the partnership taking into account the availability of local services.

 "Many other UK councils are supporting the government's refugee settlement scheme and like them, we're keen to do what we can to help people who are suffering every day in ways we cannot imagine."

 Number of Syrian refugees coming to Derbyshire and when